mit-6861/MIT-6861.github.io/_pages/syllabus.md

 ### <font color="#5B90E0">GUEST LECTURE WRITE-UPS (10% + EXTRA CREDIT)</font>
+We have an exciting line-up of 6 guest lectures for this iteration of the class!
+For each guest lecture, you will be asked to write up a couple of paragraphs on the guest lecture, in particular:
+- What you learned in the lecture
+- Any thoughts/questions you had for the speaker.

+Guest lecture attendance is required!
+Each reflection will count for 2% of the grade (2% extra credit).

 There is a writing assignment for 6 guest lectures, each of which will be worth 2%.

 <font color="#5B90E0"><b>RESEARCH PAPERS:</b></font>